7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 4. Listening to Music

-Non-Judgmental: Listen to music without categorising it or judging your taste.
+Nonjudgmental: Listen to music without categorising it or judging your taste.
 Allow yourself to experience the music fully, whether it’s a genre you’re unfamiliar with or a song you’ve heard a thousand times.
-It’s helpful to close your eyes I find.
+I find it helpful to close your eyes.

 One-Mindful: Immerse yourself in the act of listening.
 Pay attention to each instrument, note, and lyric, experiencing the music with your whole being without distraction.

-Effective: Choose music that resonates with your current emotional state or desired mood.
+Effective: Choose music that resonates with your current or desired mood.
 Listening to music mindfully can be a powerful way to enhance your mood, relax your mind, or energize your body.

 5. Taking a bath